liusy182/google-interview-university/README.md

 ## The Daily Plan

-Some subjects take one day, and some will take multiple days.
-Some are just learning with nothing to implement.

-Each day I take one subject from the list below, watch videos about that subject, and write an implementation in:
-- C - using structs and functions that take a struct * and something else as args.
-- C++ - without using built-in types
-- C++ - using built-in types, like STL's std::list for a linked list
-- Python - using built-in types (to keep practicing Python)
-- and write tests to ensure I'm doing it right, sometimes just using simple assert() statements
-- You may do Java or something else, this is just my thing.

-Why code in all of these?
-- Practice, practice, practice, until I'm sick of it, and can do it with no problem (some have many edge cases and bookkeeping details to remember)
-- Work within the raw constraints (allocating/freeing memory without help of garbage collection (except Python))
-- Make use of built-in types so I have experience using the built-in tools for real-world use (not going to write my own linked list implementation in production)

-I may not have time to do all of these for every subject, but I'll try.

 You can see my code here:
  - [C] (https://github.com/jwasham/practice-c)
  - [C++] (https://github.com/jwasham/practice-cpp)
  - [Python] (https://github.com/jwasham/practice-python)

-You don't need to memorize the guts of every algorithm.

-Write code on a whiteboard or paper, not a computer.
-Test with some sample inputs.
-Then test it out on a computer.

 ## Prerequisite Knowledge